ovh/docs/pages/platform/ai/deploy_guide_08_update_custom_docker_image/guide.en-gb.md

 ## Go further

-Learn how to use public and private registries when working with OVHcloud AI Tools -> LINK NEED TO BE ADDED
+Learn how to use public and private registries when working with OVHcloud AI Tools [here](/pages/platform/ai/gi_07_manage_registry).

 Discover some AI Deploy apps we built with API or Web frontend via our [Apps portfolio](/pages/platform/ai/deploy_guide_05_app_portfolio).